infinum/ngx-form-object/docusaurus/docs/guides/form-creation-overrides.md

   );
 }
 ```
-This will result in `userForm.controls.cars` being an `ExtendedFormArray` populated with forms created in the service.
+This will result in `userForm.get('cars')` being an `ExtendedFormArray` populated with forms created in the service.

 :::note
 Depening on a use case, `car` forms may be `FormGroup`, `FormStore<Car>` or even `FormControls`.
 For creation of `FormArray` containing `FormStore` instances rather use [create method override](#override-create-form-object-method).